 The Random Value is unique in each email.
 TunTrust may re-send the email in its entirety, including the reuse of the Random Value, provided that its entire contents and recipient(s) remain unchanged.
-The Random Value remains valid for use in a confirming response for no more than 30 days from its creation.
+The Random Value remain valid for use in a confirming response for no more than 30 days from its creation.

-3.2.2.4.15 PHONE CONTACT WITH DOMAIN CONTACT
+3.2.2.4.15 Phone Contact with Domain Contact